 THE HEART OF YOUR DREAMS

 Today, we will talk about them again, but with a slightly different twist.
-And, I said this in the "blurb" about today's talk: "Be sure to be with us for that twist and you may actually receive hearts, flowers and candy!"
+And, I said this in the "blurb" about today's talk: "Be sure to be with us for that twist.

 Jean's father was a crop duster, and Jean was completely captivated by airplanes and flying.
 She poured her heart into her report and included all of her dreams: